I have a bright yellow biking outfit for when it rains. Long sleeves, long pants, hoodie. It is head to toe NEON yellow.

-When I bought it I was embracing my value of safety.
+When I bought it I was embracing my values of safety.
 My bike light had been stolen, and I thought a neon yellow biking outfit with reflective stripes might be a good investment.

 But when I got home, my vanity took over and I decided to return it.

-My husband Lorne and I stopped by the bike store, picked up a new light and some new gear, and went to the cash register to make our purchases and returns.
+My husband Lorne and I stopped by the bike store, picked up a new light and some gear, and went to the cash register to maker our purchases and returns.

 But the cashier told me there was a no returns policy.
 I explained to him that I'd asked about returns when I had bought the piece (only a fool would buy such an outfit without one), and the sales person had said we could return it.
 The cashier turned a deaf ear.